Fast and Simple Sorting Using Partial Information: Topological Heapsort with Lookahead

 We shall show that topological heapsort with lookahead is correct and efficient on any graph.
 As we have shown, the added complication of handling the bottlenecks separately is unnecessary unless most of the vertices are bottlenecks.

-\begin{theorem} Topological heapsort with lookahead is correct. \end{theorem} \begin{proof} Suppose $B$ is non-empty at the beginning of an iteration of one of the cases.
-Then $B$ is non-empty at the end of the iteration, with one exception: The iteration is of Case 2, and it ends with all bottlenecks deleted from $G$.
+\begin{theorem} Topological heapsort with lookahead is correct. \end{theorem} \begin{proof} Suppose $B$ is non-empty at the beginning of an iteration of the main loop of the algorithm.
+Then $B$ is non-empty at the end of the iteration, with one exception: The iteration executes Case 2, and at the end of the iteration all bottlenecks have been deleted from $G$.
 It follows by induction on the number of iterations that $B$ is non-empty at the beginning of each iteration until all bottlenecks are deleted from $G$, and after the last deletion of a bottleneck from $G$, $B$ remains empty.

 Suppose that up to the beginning of some iteration, the algorithm has correctly deleted the smallest vertices from $G$ in increasing order.
 By the invariant in the previous paragraph, the smallest undeleted vertex at the beginning of the iteration is either the smallest vertex in $H$ or the lowest-level vertex in $B$.
 It follows that if the iteration is an application of Case 1, it correctly deletes the smallest undeleted vertex.
 Suppose it is an application of Case 2 or Case 3.
 Then the lowest-level vertex in $B$ is the smallest undeleted vertex, and if this vertex is unmarked, its deletion does not create any new non-bottleneck sources.
 Hence each successive vertex deleted from $B$ during the application of the case is the smallest undeleted vertex.
 In Case 2, the last deletion of a vertex from $B$ can be of a marked bottleneck.
 This deletion can create new non-bottleneck sources, but these must be bigger than the marked bottleneck just deleted.
 It follows by induction that the algorithm deletes vertices from $G$ in increasing order, and hence is correct. \end{proof}